brf05/ResumeFit/README.md

 # ResumeFit

-ResumeFit is a Python-based application designed to analyze resumes and provide constructive feedback to improve them.
+ResumeFit is a Python-based application designed to analyse resumes and provide constructive feedback to improve them.
 It uses AI-powered tools to compare resumes against job descriptions and generate suggestions for any improvement.

 ## Features